Consider how Subjects are compared (e.g. HTTP vs. HTTPS ORCID URIs)

 I'm all for trying to doing things right.
 The safest thing is to keep the status quo, and I think the only alternative is to (1) switch the portal to use HTTPS URIs for ORCIDs and (2) make identity verification across the system tolerant to protocol differences.

-#3 Updated by Dave Vieglais almost 5 years ago
+#3 Updated by Dave Vieglais about 5 years ago

 In this case the subjects are actually urls and uris - though, yes I agree that within the context of DataONE systems, they are to be treated as URIs.